Mid-Ulster Football League

 The Daily Mirror Mid-Ulster Football League, or simply referred to as the Mid-Ulster League, is an association football league in Northern Ireland.
+The league is overseen by the Mid-Ulster Football Association.
 It contains 9 divisions.
-These comprise two intermediate sections: the Intermediate A and Intermediate B divisions; three junior sections: Division 1, Division 2 and Division 3; and four reserve sections: Reserve 1, Reserve 2 and Reserve 3 and Reserve 4.
+These comprise two intermediate sections: the Intermediate A and Intermediate B divisions; three junior sections: Division 1, Division 2 and Division 3; and five reserve sections: Reserve Championship, Reserve 1, Reserve 2 and Reserve 3 and Reserve 4.
 The current champions are Crewe United.

 Format and divisions

 The league season lasts from August to May with each club playing the others twice, once at their home ground and once at that of their opponents.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.

 Intermediate A

 There are 14 clubs, each playing a total of 26 games.
 The league champions can be promoted to NIFL Premier Intermediate League, providing they meet the admission requirements.
 Normally the two lowest placed teams are relegated to the Intermediate B division, or lowest three placed teams if the division receives a team relegated from the NIFL Premier Intermediate League and fails to promote a team in return.